Himeji Castle is located in the city of Himeji, which is about an hour-long train trip west of Osaka.

 There are 21 gates around the castle complex.
 This is Mizu-no-Ichimon gate:

 White plaster coats the exterior walls of the castle.
-It’s made from slaked lime, shell ash, hemp fiber and seaweed.
+The plaster consists of slaked lime, shell ash, hemp fiber and seaweed.
 The thickly latticed windows prevented enemy attacks.
 This is Ninomon gate:

 Himeji Castle is the largest castle in Japan, and although it appears to consist of 5 stories from the exterior, it actually has 6 floors and a basement.
 And we were able to explore all of them!